-Breastfeeding Reduces Obesity
+Breastfeeding Helps Prevent Obesity Later

 As part of the Irish government’s “Growing Up in Ireland” study, the researchers analyzed the weight and BMI (body mass index) of 7,798 nine-year old Irish children.
 They also studied the BMI and various lifestyle factors of the children’s parents, including whether the mother breastfed the child, and if so, how long.